Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 First Sighting of the Cathedral de Santiago Spires! on day eight of the English WayFirst Sighting of the Cathedral de Santiago Spires!

-Turn right here onto the Avenida de Coímbra and immediately left onto the Rúa de Santa Clara, a quaint and narrow side street shown below.
+Walk along the Rúa dos Basquiños a few more meters, and look for the turn to the right onto the Avenida de Coímbra and immediately left onto the Rúa de Santa Clara, a quaint and narrow side street shown below.

 The Rúa de Santa Clara parallels the Rúa dos Basquiños for a short while and descends down a hill.